jbcodeforce/kp-data-replication/docs/mm2-provisioning.md

 ## Deploying a custom Mirror Maker docker image

-We want to use this approach to use properties file for defining the replication parameters and to add Prometheus JMX exporter as Java Agent so we can monitor MM2 with Prometheus.
+We want to use custom docker image when we want to add Prometheus JMX exporter as Java Agent so we can monitor MM2 with Prometheus.
 The proposed docker file is [in this folder](https://github.com/jbcodeforce/kp-data-replication/blob/master/mirror-maker-2/Dockerfile) and may look like:

 ```Dockerfile
 FROM strimzi/kafka:latest-kafka-2.4.0